Functions

 // Stacktape will automatically package any library for youimport anyLibrary from 'any-library';import { initializeDatabaseConnection } from './database';// Everything outside of the handler function will be executed only once (on every cold-start).// You can execute any code that should be "cached" here (such as initializing a database connection)const myDatabaseConnection = initializeDatabaseConnection();// handler will be executed on every function invocationconst handler = async (event, context) => {// This log will be published to a CloudWatch log groupconsole.log(event, context);const posts = myDatabaseConnection.query('SELECT * FROM posts');return { result: posts };};export default handler;

-Example lambda function written in Typescript
+Example function code written in TypeScript.

 Under the hood